Sincereham222/GFX1032-rocm-pytorch/README.md

 - This build excludes CUDA, XNNPACK, NCCL, and FlashAttention.
 - gfx1032 support is limited upstream; you may need to recompile as patches are merged.
+- The steps here work with any Ubuntu-based distro — adjust only for minor package naming differences.